WheteThunger/VehicleDeployedLocks/README.md

 - Allows players to deploy code locks and key locks to various vehicles, the same way locks are deployed to doors and containers (no commands required).
 - Prevents players without lock authorization from accessing seats, fuel, storage, turrets and other vehicle features.
 Compatible with most plugins that add containers and other attachments to vehicles.
 - Lock authorization may be shared with the lock owner's team, friends or clanmates based on the plugin configuration, or via compatible sharing plugins.
-This allows other players to access the vehicle without requiring a key or code, and prevents them from being targetted by turrets on the vehicle.
+This allows other players to access the vehicle without requiring a key or code, and prevents them from being targeted by turrets on the vehicle.
 - Deploying a lock consumes one from the player inventory, or consumes equivalent resources based on the blueprint price.
 - Free locks for players with permission.
 - Compatible with taxi modules.